 Sampriti is a roboticist, Founder & CEO of an underwater drone startup, Hydroswarm.
-She is a PhD Candidate in Mechanical Engineering at MIT, with a MS in Aerospace Engineering, and a BS in Electrical Engineering.
+She has a PhD in Mechanical Engineering from MIT.
 Hydroswarm has gained both national and international attention, being featured by leading outlets like Forbes, The Guardian, Smithsonian, TechCrunch and many others.
 Sampriti has been as named one of Forbes 30 under 30, Class of 2016; Robohub’s 25 Women in Robotics, 2014; and Connected World’s 2016 Women of M2M.
 She is an active advocate for women in STEM fields.
-Coming from a small college in Kolkata, India, Sampriti realized that the opportunities for engineering research and creativity were too limited in her country.
-This led her to start the Lab-X Foundation to provide hands on engineering training to those with limited resources and bring world class education in developing countries.
 Sampriti has worked with Fermilab, NASA, Tata Institute of Fundamental Research among others.
 Her research interest ranges from accelerator driven nuclear reactors, aircraft controls to advanced robotics and renewable energy.
 Sampriti Loves solving big problems and appreciates small things of life.
 At Hydroswarm, she is on a mission to map the world’s oceans and build amazing ocean drones.
 She loves tech, travel and fashion, assumes nothing to be impossible unless it violates laws of physics.

 Ketan works on advancing sustainable transportation at Faraday Future, an electric vehicle startup in California.
 As the Diagnostics Lead at Faraday Future, he is responsible for the design of safety control systems and diagnostics for highly advanced electric cars.
 Ketan has Master of Science degree in Electrical Engineering from The Ohio State University.
 He completed his bachelors in Electronics Engineering at University of Pune.
 Ketan hails from a small town, Latur in India, and understands the challenges faced by students with limited resources from remote areas.
 With a strong drive to give back to the community, he has contributed to numerous social and non-profit causes.
-He co-founded another non-governmental organization in India promoting improvement of educational awareness in rural areas.
 Ketan is also significantly involved in non-profit activities in the US.
 He served as the Executive Director of the Detroit chapter of TiE (The Indus Entrepreneurs) to promote innovation and entrepreneurship in Michigan to help revive the region’s economy and support budding entrepreneurs to achieve their dreams.

 Chris is a Senior Engineer at Honda Research Institute in Japan.
 He is passionate about research that blends machine learning, hardware, and neuroscience.
 Prior to joining Honda, Chris worked on cutting edge web technologies at amazon.com as a Software Development Engineer.
 He has a Bachelors in Computer Engineering from the University of Massachusetts, Amherst.
 He was born and raised in Worcester, Massachusetts, and was the first in his family to attend college.
 Coming from a minority background, he understands the difficulties underrepresented students face, which is why he’s part of Lab-X. He is passionate about helping others and has volunteered in several organizations on and off campus.
 Chris is actively involved in several areas of research.
 Chris has worked as a Research Assistant in the Phonetics Lab at the University of Massachusetts Amherst.
 In the past, he was an Undergraduate Research Intern at NASA Ames Research Center and Research Intern at MIT Lincoln Labs.